Australian Bridging Visas

 In a majority of cases, you will be given the same visa conditions that were on your previous visa that may not give you work rights.However, if you’re applying for permanent residency under the spouse/partner category you may be granted work rights.
 There are also other cases where work rights may be provided.
 Also, if your BVA does not give you work rights, it is possible to apply for work rights by applying for a BVA and providing evidence that you are in financial hardship.

-There are no travel rights on a BVA.
-If you already hold a BVA and are needing to travel overseas you will need to apply for a BVB.
+There are no travel rights on a Subclass 010 visa.
+If you already hold a BVA and are needing to travel overseas you will need to apply for a BVB

-Providing you are in Australia and already hold a BVA, you can apply for the BVB to allow you to travel.
-Be aware though that you need to have genuine reasons for travel, such as visit ill family, funerals, work commitments, etc.
+Providing you are in Australia and already hold a BVA, you can apply for Bridging visa B to allow you to travel: the visa may be granted for a single trip or multiple journeys.
+Be aware that you need to have genuine reasons for travel, such as visiting ill family, funerals, work commitments, etc.

 The BVB also has an expiry date so don’t get caught outside Australia when it expires as this will create significant issues when trying to return to Australia.

-If you have previously been refused a visa or had a visa cancelled, you may not be eligible to use the BVC to lodge another visa application.
+If you have previously been refused a visa or had a visa cancelled, you may not be eligible to use Bridging visa C to lodge another visa application.

 Bridging visa E (BVE) – Subclass 050 and 051